 Check back often for new offerings, call the office, or join our email list (below right) to get our latest news and class schedule.

-With the assistance of our resident artists, participants will work with molten glass to create unique and beautiful pieces of glass art - ruffle bowl (shown) or plate.
+With the assistance of our resident artists, participants will work with molten glass and gain a more in depth experience of glassblowing.
 No experience necessary.
 Youths ages 13-17 may participate with parent present.
 Dress in cotton clothing (no polyester); wear closed shoes and long pants.
 Artwork available for pickup 48 hours after class.
-This class is also on May 22.

 No experience necessary!
 Our short beginner classes give students an introduction into working with glass or metal, including use of basic tools, safety practices, and understanding the medium.